buffy007/garni/README.md

 You should find file **garni.json** in data directory with these information
 >{"manufacturer":"Garni"}

+If you see correct testing information, try start your Garni Meteo device.
+You should see in garni.json data values from your device.

 ## Known bugs
 - there is problem if you use SSL on your server.
 You need to use port 80